achtaitaipai/odyc-site/src/content/tutorial/en/01-create-a-game.md

 ## Creating a Game with `createGame()`

-The first step in creating a game with OdyCJS is to use the `createGame()` function.
+The first step in creating a game with OdyC is to use the `createGame()` function.
 This function initializes your game, creating a new project ready to be customized with your own scenarios, characters, and game logic.

 Here's what your code should look like: